dalgard/meteor-viewmodel/README.md

 - `init_value`/`new_value` – the new value that was passed to the property.
 - `prop` – the property on the viewmodel, if available.

-Each function is called with a special object as context (`this`) that isn't shared with other bound elements.
-This object can be used to store plugin instances or other variables for the lifetime of the bound element.
+Each function is called with an object as context (`this`) that is private to each specific bound element-binding pair.
+This object can be used to store plugin instances or other variables for the lifetime of the element.

-The context object is created with some useful properties:
+The context object comes with some useful properties:

-- `viewmodel` – A reference to the bound viewmodel, if available.
+- `viewmodel` – A reference to the viewmodel, if available.
 - `view` – The view that the element was bound in.
-- `templateInstance` – The closest template instance.
+- `templateInstance` – The nearest template instance.
-- `data` – the template instance's current data context.
+- `data` – the current data context of the template instance.
 - `args` – an array (possibly empty) containing any space separated values after the colon in the bind expression, including the key.
-- `hash` – the hash object from the Spacebars keyword arguments that the `{{bind}}` helper was called with.
+- `hash` – the keyword arguments that the `{{bind}}` helper was called with.

 The returned value from the `get` function is written directly to the bound property.
 However, if the function doesn't return anything (i.e. returns `undefined`), the bound property is not called at all.
 This is practical in case you only want to call the bound property in *some* cases.